 - Heat the chocolate in the microwave in 20-second bursts until melted.
 Set aside.

 - Bring a medium saucepan filled partway with water to a boil.
-Meanwhile, whisk the eggs and 3/4 cup of the sugar together in a large, heat-safe glass bowl that can nest inside of the saucepan without touching the water.
-Reduce the heat to a simmer and place the boil over the water, whisking constantly to raise the temperature of the eggs to 160 degrees F on a thermometer, about 10 minutes.
+Meanwhile, whisk the eggs and ¾ cup of the sugar together in a large, heat-safe glass bowl that can nest inside of the saucepan without touching the water.
+Reduce the heat to a simmer and place the bowl over the water, whisking constantly to raise the temperature of the eggs to 160 degrees F on a thermometer, about 10 minutes.
 Remove from the heat and let this cool for 10 minutes.

 - Add the melted chocolate to the egg mixture, whisking to combine.
 Cool for another 10 minutes.

-- Meanwhile, beat the butter and remaining sugar together in a large bowl until creamy and light, about 2-3 minutes.
+- Meanwhile, beat the butter and remaining ½ cup sugar together in a large bowl until creamy and light, about 2-3 minutes.
 Add the vanilla and chocolate mixture and mix until smooth and light, about 2-3 minutes on medium-high speed.

 - Fold the whipped cream into the chocolate mixture with a spatula, then pour into the pie crust.
 Cover with plastic wrap and place in the fridge for 3 to 4 hours or overnight to set up.